Quartz clock: Thermal compensation

 It is possible for a computerized high-accuracy quartz movement to measure its temperature and adjust for that.
+For this the movement autonomously measures the crystal's temperature a few hundred to a few thousand times a day and compensates for this with a small calculated offset.
 Both analog and digital temperature compensation have been used in high-end quartz watches.
 In more expensive high-end quartz watches, thermal compensation can be implemented by varying the number of cycles to inhibit depending on the output from a temperature sensor.
 The COSC average daily rate standard for officially certified COSC quartz chronometers is ±25.55 seconds per year at 23 °C. To acquire the COSC chronometer label, a quartz instrument must benefit from thermo-compensation and rigorous encapsulation.
 Each quartz chronometer is tested for 13 days, in one position, at 3 different temperatures and 4 different relative humidity levels.
-Only approximately 0.2% of the Swiss made quartz watches are chronometer certified by the COSC.
-These COSC chronometer certified movements can be used as marine chronometers to determine longitude by means of celestial navigation.
+Only approximately 0.2% of the Swiss made quartz watches are chronometer-certified by the COSC.
+These COSC chronometer-certified movements can be used as marine chronometers to determine longitude by means of celestial navigation.

 Additional accuracy enhancing methods

-As of 2019 an autonomous light-powered high-accuracy quartz watch movement became commercially available which is claimed to be accurate to ± 1 second per year.
-Key elements to obtain the high claimed accuracy are applying a for a watch unusual shaped (AT-cut) quartz crystal operated at 223 or 8388608 Hz frequency, thermal compensation and hand selecting pre-aged crystals.
-Besides that AT-cut variations allow for greater temperature tolerances, specifically in the range of -40 to 125 °C, they exhibit reduced deviations caused by gravitational orientation changes.
+As of 2019, an autonomous light-powered high-accuracy quartz watch movement became commercially available which is claimed to be accurate to ± 1 second per year.
+Key elements to obtain the high claimed accuracy are applying an unusually shaped (for a watch) (AT-cut) quartz crystal operated at 223 or 8388608 Hz frequency, thermal compensation and hand selecting pre-aged crystals.
+AT-cut variations allow for greater temperature tolerances, specifically in the range of -40 to 125 °C, they exhibit reduced deviations caused by gravitational orientation changes.
 As a result, errors caused by spatial orientation and positioning become less of a concern.

 Inhibition compensation

 Many inexpensive quartz clocks and watches use a rating and compensation technique known as inhibition compensation.
 The crystal is deliberately made to run somewhat faster.
 After manufacturing, each module is calibrated against a precision clock at the factory and adjusted to keep accurate time by programming the digital logic to skip a small number of crystal cycles at regular intervals, such as 10 seconds or 1 minute.
-For a typical quartz movement this allows programmed adjustments in 7.91 seconds per 30 days increments for 10-second intervals (on a 10-second measurement gate) or programmed adjustments in 1.32 seconds per 30 days increments for 60-second intervals (on a 60-second measurement gate).
+For a typical quartz movement, this allows programmed adjustments in 7.91 seconds per 30 days increments for 10-second intervals (on a 10-second measurement gate) or programmed adjustments in 1.32 seconds per 30 days increments for 60-second intervals (on a 60-second measurement gate).
 The advantage of this method is that using digital programming to store the number of pulses to suppress in a non-volatile memory register on the chip is less expensive than the older technique of trimming the quartz tuning-fork frequency.
 The inhibition-compensation logic of some quartz movements can be regulated by service centers with the help of a professional precision timer and adjustment terminal after leaving the factory, though many inexpensive quartz watch movements do not offer this functionality.